PlaySafe/impresario/readme.md

 You can create a new function yourselves by
 1. Creating a new class and implement Function interface
 2. Define a constructor that require FunctionDefinition
-3. Register your custom function in meta data file
+3. Register your custom function in metadata file

 ```